Our Team

 “All children can learn, they just need the right instruction.”

-Tina Bauschatz – Founder and Director
+Tina Bauschatz – President

 My name is Tina Bauschatz but everyone calls me “Miss Tina” because “Bauschatz” is a mouthful!
 I founded Marmalade Skies in 2019 to address the need for children with challenges to receive consistent, high-quality academic support.
 I also saw how multidisciplinary providers (speech, occupational, behavioral) could accelerate a child’s academic progress when the providers worked together as a team.
 Email: MissTina@marmaladeskies.com